 The 6 Best Basal Thermometers

 This wiki has been updated 31 times since it was first published in October of 2016.
 A basal thermometer helps you detect small changes in your body’s temperature, so you can determine the best time to attempt to get pregnant.
 They’re more precise than standard models, since they provide readings to the hundredth of a degree.
 Some are also equipped with ovulation test strips, and many conveniently pair with your smartphone for automated charting and alerts.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes